 Neonatal Inpatient Casemix (W06.03)

 This test takes the form of an inclusion rule, as this is easier to specify than the converse exclusion rule.

+Neonatal event records where purchaser code is NOT 20, 34, 35 are excluded from neonatal casemix and will be allocated a excluded purchase unit of ‘EXCLU’.

 To be potentially included in neonatal casemix volumes an event record must occur in a facility listed in table 5.2.8, have a Paediatric Neonatal and Maternity Services health speciality code, and must meet one of three tests (originally agreed by the 98/99 joint HFA/HHS Maternity and Neonates project), which attempt to distinguish between well newborns and those who require additional health services:

 The health speciality code is in the Paediatric Neonatal and Maternity Services range (P41, P42, P43, P60, P61, P70, P71)